 The NRD's voluntary Integrated Management Plan (IMP) took effect in 2014 and is reviewed annually in collaboration with the Nebraska Department of Natural Resources.
-The last plan annual review was completed in September 2024 and noted a full plan update is anticipated to start in November/December 2025.
+The last plan annual review was completed in September 2024 and noted a plan update is anticipated to occur between 2025 and 2028.
 The goal of the update will be to build consistency with the Lower Platte River Basin Coalition between the other Natural Resources Districts.
 The IMP focuses on integrating the management of all water supplies and uses within the entire district.
 The three goals of the IMP are to: